What wine should you serve with your steak? Is there a specific type of wine that goes well with steak?

 Or maybe you prefer Cabernet Sauvignon.
 But, really, there is no right or wrong choice here.
 Just pick something that you like, and pair it with your steak.

-Wine pairing is an art form and one that takes time to master.
+Wine pairing is an art form that takes time to master.
 There are so many factors involved in making a good match, such as temperature, acidity, sweetness, and aroma.

 It’s important to learn about these things before you start experimenting with wine and food.